scroll-out/scroll-out.github.io/docs/guide.md

 }
 ```

+## I'm having trouble
+Don't panic!
+Here are some common issues that can prevent ScrollOut from working correctly:

+1. Missing `<!DOCTYPE html>` or the browser is working in quirks mode.
+One of the biggest symptoms of this is `data-scroll="in"` and `data-scroll="out"` being reversed.
+Ensure the browser is not operating in quirks mode by having the proper DOCTYPE declaration.
+1. The `scrollingElement` is not provided to `ScrollOut` and the `document.scrollingElement` is not the container that is actually scrolling.
+If your code is setting `overflow` to something other than the body/html element, it needs to be passed to `ScrollOut` as `scrollingElement`.

 ## What's New?

+- v2.2.10 - In this release, offset and threshold have been improved to accept a function instead of just a number.
+Performance was improved and intermitent first render issues have been fixed.
 - v2.2.2 - Checkout this [CodePen post](https://codepen.io/notoriousb1t/post/next-up-scrollout-2-2) to read about `--scroll-percent-x/y`, `--viewport-x/y`, and changes to `cssProps`
 - v2.0.0 - Checkout this [CodePen post](https://codepen.io/notoriousb1t/post/introducing-scroll-out-2) for all the exciting new features in 2.0.0